Tips to Select a Primary Care Doctor

 Primary care doctors include family medicine physicians for patients of all ages, internal medicine physicians for adult patients, and pediatricians for children.
 So, you have many choices when it comes to picking a doctor.

-As you search for a primary care physician, I recommend you consider the following:
+As you search for a primary care physician, consider the following:

 - Ask your friends and family about the primary care doctors they see.
 It’s always good to ask for personal referrals to try to match styles and to have confidence you are going to a doctor with a reputation for high-quality, patient-focused care.